Spirobranchus giganteus: Ecology

 As sedentary inhabitants of coral reefs, Christmas tree worms feed primarily by filter feeding.
 They use their brightly colored radioles to filter microorganisms from the water, which are then deposited straight into the worm's digestive tract.

 Few organisms are known to feed on tube-borne polychaetes and S. giganteus is no exception.
-The symbiotic relationship between S. giganteus and its host corals is still poorly understood, but occasionally the movement of the operculum can abrade the coral tissue, and that mortality of the coral tissue is enhanced when the worm's operculum hosts filamentous algae.
+The relationship between S. giganteus and its host corals is still poorly understood, but occasionally the movement of the operculum can abrade the coral tissue, and that mortality of the coral tissue is enhanced when the worm's operculum hosts filamentous algae.

 Importance to humans

 While the worm itself has no commercial fishery importance, it is of interest to marine aquarists and divers.
 The variously colored worm crowns make extremely popular underwater photographic subjects for sport divers.
 Many aquarists who have miniature reef aquaria purposely include heads of coral that S. giganteus specimens inhabit.

 Conservation status

 As the species is widespread and relatively common, no conservation efforts focus on this species (or polychaetes in general).
 This species was thought to be exclusively found in coralheads, however they have also recently been described as epibionts on the giant clam species Tridacna squamosa in the Gulf of Thailand.
 The conservation status of the host species which it inhabits varies.